CERN/TIGRE/Frontispiece/MATLAB_installation.md

 6. From a terminal, execute MATLAB as `matlab` and run `Compile.m` located on `TIGRE/MATLAB`

+7. Run file `TIGRE/MATLAB/Demos/d03_generateData.m`.
+If it successfully executes, you have installed and compiled TIGRE properly.

 If none of this works, please contact the authors at [tigre.toolbox@gmail.com](mailto:tigre.toolbox@gmail.com) or [ander.biguri@gmail.com](mailto:ander.biguri@gmail.com)